K-Kamenju/trial_run/Readme.md

 ## Models

 The file `server/models.py` defines the model classes and its relationships**.
-Use the following commands to create the initial database `db.sqlite`:
+Use the following commands to create the initial database `test.db`:

 ```console
 flask db upgrade